EU budget vote: Rebel MPs defeat government over spending cut call

 The amendment, passed by 307 votes to 294, is not binding on ministers, but is a blow to David Cameron's authority on Europe before key talks next month.

 The defeat, the most significant since the coalition came to power in May 2010, came despite efforts by ministers to woo rebels and Mr Cameron earlier saying he would veto any budget deal if he could not get a good deal for Britain.

 The rebel amendment calling for a real-terms reduction in EU spending was passed after a stormy debate in Commons on the 27-member union's next seven-year budget and UK contributions.

-The European Commission's proposed budget for 2014-2020 would see a 5% increase in spending on the current seven year period.'Fed up'
+The European Commission's proposed budget for 2014-2020 would see a 5% increase in spending on the current seven year period.

 Government supporters said it would be "nigh on impossible" to negotiate a budget reduction given the lack of support among other EU nations and urged MPs to back Mr Cameron's call for an inflation-linked rise as the minimum acceptable outcome.

 But Conservative rebels said Parliament would send a clear message and strengthen Mr Cameron's hand if they backed a spending cut.